bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 This algorithm makes use of the identity [m]\*P = [a_1]\*P + [a_2]\*phi(P) +
 [a_3]\*psi(P) + [a_4]\*psi(phi(P)), where a_1, a_2, a_3, and a_4 are 64-bit
-scalars that depend on m.
+scalars that depend on m (which, being less than N, has ~246 bits).
 The multiexponentiation can be computed using a small table of 8 precomputed points and 64 doublings and additions.
 This is considerably fewer operations than the algorithm above, at the cost of a slightly more complicated implementation.

 We describe each phase of the computation separately: the computation of the endomorphisms, the scalar decomposition and recoding, the creation of the table